Five decades ago, Pierre Werner envisioned concrete steps towards monetary unification consistent with an idea of European peace and prosperity.

-Now, four decades later, Europe has done remarkable steps in this direction but, as the euro crisis and its aftermath have shown, there is a need to reassess the fiscal and monetary framework of the Economic and Monetary Union.
+Now, over 50 years later, Europe has done remarkable steps in this direction but, as the euro crisis and its aftermath have shown, there is a need to reassess the fiscal and monetary framework of the Economic and Monetary Union.

 The aim of the Pierre Werner Chair Programme is to contribute to research and provide a forum for policy debates, with the objective to design sustainable and credible policies and institutions.